 - National collecting institutions

-- Representation to government at a national level
+- Providing representation to the government at a national level

 Learned Academies; National Peak Bodies with core HASS interest